Kevinpgalligan/slingshot-chess/README.md

 ## Credit
 * Ben Adcock for contributing bug fixes & features.

+## Debugging Over Wi-Fi
+Quoting Ben Adcock:

+> If you have the Go SDK installed you can run "go run webserver.go" and it'll spin up a webserver on port :3000 which you can then use for debugging with real devices over Wi-Fi.

 ## References
 * Collision physics: <https://en.wikipedia.org/wiki/Elastic_collision>
 * Game loop stuff: